danillouz/simpel/README.md

-If you need something more powerful, then I recommend you have a look at the amazing [React](https://facebook.github.io/react/) library. `SimpEl` is heavily inspired by it, because React is awesome.
+If you need something more powerful, then I recommend you have a look at the amazing [React](https://facebook.github.io/react/) library.
+The `SimpEl` API is heavily inspired by it, because React is awesome.

 # Requirements
-You need [Node](https://nodejs.org/en/) version `4` or greater.
+You need [Node](https://nodejs.org/en/) version `4` or
+greater.

 # Install
 ```